Marishov/NASA-Space-Apps-Space-Bio-Engine-Challenge-/README.md

 # NASA Space Biology Knowledge Engine

-**This README was made with the help of AI as I needed to distribute my time mainly on code; however, I reviewed, checked, and made corrections on its final version**
+**!!!This README was made with the help of AI as I needed to distribute my time mainly on code; however, I reviewed, checked, and made corrections on its final version**

 **NASA Space Apps Challenge 2025 Submission**